godaddy/engineering/_posts/2019-07-19-secrets-gpg-blackbox-docker-an-experimental-approach.md

 ---
 layout: post
 title: "Secrets, GPG, BlackBox, and Docker - an Experimental Approach"
 date: 2019-07-19 09:00:00 -0700
-cover: /assets/images/domainclassifier/cover.jpg
+cover: /assets/images/
+secrets-gpg-blackbox-docker-an-experimental-approach
+/cover.png
 excerpt: This articles describes an experimental approach on how Blackbox and Docker can be used in combination to manage secrets.
 authors:
   - name: Mayank Jethva